Izmail: Location

 The city is located in the Danube Delta on the left-bank of its Chilia branch.
 On the opposite side of the river belongs to Romania.
 The city is surrounded by several lakes among which are Yalpuh, Kuhurluy, Kotlabuh and many smaller ones.

 The city is located in area known as the Budjak steppe which is a southern portion of Bessarabia.
 The opposite bank of Danube elevates as the Tulcea Hills.
+The distance to the Black Sea is 80 kilometers.

 Climate

 Under the Köppen climate classification, Izmail falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 Izmail experiences four distinct seasons and generous precipitation year-round, typical for the inland South.
 Summers are hot and humid, with temperatures somewhat moderated by the city's elevation.
 Winters are cool but variable, with an average of 48 freezing days per year.